andrestaffa/Cryptfolio/Pods/Target Support Files/Pods-Cryptfolio/Pods-Cryptfolio-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## AdColony

-You must accept the terms and conditions on the AdColony website by registering in order to legally use the AdColony SDK.
-U.S. based companies will need to complete the W-9 form and send it to us, as well as complete the section on payment information on clients.adcolony.com, before publisher payments can be issued.

 ## Alamofire

 Copyright (c) 2014-2020 Alamofire Software Foundation (http://alamofire.org/)